-Over 1800 financial donors, in-kind donors, businesses, and volunteers are connected to the SJDC. including players and sponsors of the Annual Pickleball Against Poverty Tournament each March.
+Over 700 financial donors, in-kind donors, and volunteers are connected to the SJDC. including players and sponsors of the Annual Dodge Hunger Dodgeball Tournament each November.

-Retail and wholesale partners include BJ's, Panera Bread, Amazon, Uptown Bakeries, Wawa, Macy's, Acme, Rastelli Foods, Heritage's Dairy Stores, Welch's, Deptford Mall, Sam's Club, as well as local schools lost and found, and more.
+Retail and wholesale partners include BJ's, Panera Bread, Amazon, Albert's Fresh Produce, Flowers Foods, Ready Pac, Uptown Bakeries, Wawa, Macy's, Acme, Rastelli Foods, Heritage's Dairy Stores, Welch's, local dry cleaners, as well as local schools lost and found, and more.

 In 2020, the SJDC received the "Excellence in Community Impact"Award from Acenda Integrated Health's Circle of Impact awards.
-The Dream Center was also nominated for the 2020 and 2022 Non-Profit of the Year by the Greater Woodbury Chamber of Commerce.
+The Dream Center was also nominated for the 2020 Non-Profit of the Year by the Greater Woodbury Chamber of Commerce.

 THE TIME IS NOW

+9.5%

 Poverty rate in New Jersey

+12%

+Poverty rate in South Jersey 163,329 people

+14.3%

 Poverty rate of children in New Jersey

+17%

 Poverty rate of children in South Jersey 231.150 children

+8.4%